Hey therapist, I’m Allyson

 That ish all comes up to the surface when you market your practice.

 And when these issues stay unaddressed, they sabotage your marketing execution.
 You’ll procrastinate on content, undercharge, or write copy that plays it safe instead of positioning you as the expert you are.
-I’ll walk with you through the uncomfortable parts, like raising rates or claiming your expertise publicly, but my clients need to be ready to take action despite the discomfort.

 02

-The therapists who thrive as business owners aren’t the ones with the most clinical certifications, or the ones who practice in high-cost-of-living areas, or the ones who see clients in person.
+The therapists who thrive as business owners actually aren’t the ones with the most clinical certifications, or the ones who practice in high-cost-of-living areas, or the ones who see clients in person.

 They’re the ones willing to learn marketing strategy and keep executing it, even when it’s uncomfortable and doesn’t bring overnight results.

-Business ownership isn’t a one-and-done skill; it’s a practice that constantly evolves (quite similar to therapy!).
-It requires the same commitment to growth and distress tolerance that effective therapy does.
-Here’s the reality: Therapists can’t build a sustainable practice while avoiding the psychological and financial realities of being a CEO.
+Here’s the reality: Therapists can’t build a sustainable practice while avoiding the psychological and financial realities of being a business owner.

 03